-If an active threat occurs:
+- Switchboard will make the overhead announcement, only if directed by Police, Executive On-Call, Emergency Preparedness On-Call, or Security Leadership.If an active threat occurs: - 1) Evacuate if attacker is in your immediate area if it is safe to do so and close to exit.
+Evacuate to stairway or outdoors, if possible, then call 55555 (or 911 if no access to internal phone).
+Move to the quickest closest means of exit. - 2) Hide if attacker is in your immediate area and evacuation is not possible.
+If you are near this area, please evacuate or hide.
+If it is not in your immediate area, please secure your area, clear halls, and hide.

+Please remember the first step is to try and evacuate away from the immediate danger

-- 1) Evacuate evacuate to stairway or outdoors, if possible, then call 55555 (or 911 if no access to internal phone).
-Move to the quickest closest means of exit. - 2) Hide if evacuation is not possible: - Shelter in place (i.e. Lockable washroom- keep quiet, turn lights out, do not use phone) - Do not open or respond to knock on the door.
-Wait for the Code Silver "all clear" announcement, or on verification that police or security are at the door. - 3) Survive by acting in self-defense as a last resort, only if you are in imminent danger: - Attempt to incapacitate the assailant using vigorous force. - Use objects to render as much harm as possible to enable escape.
-As soon as possible, run to safety.
+- Organizational Lock and Hide Rooms - Identified with the symbol (see below) - No window, lockable from the inside only - More than one person may fit inside if they go in together - Once inside, with door locked do not open or respond to knock on the door.
+Wait for the Code Silver "all clear" announcement, or on verification that police or security are at the door. - Keep guiet, turn lights out, do not use phone

+- What do I do if I can't get into a lockable room? - o Look for a place to hide out of sight - Behind furniture - Under desks - Rooms with door that doesn't lock hide out of sight and barricade the door - 3) Survive by acting in self-defense as a last resort, only if you are in imminent danger: - Attempt to incapacitate the assailant using vigorous force. - Use objects to render as much harm as possible to enable escape.
+As soon as possible, escape to safety.